joemunapo/vend-docs/docs/wifi/available-vouchers.md

 **Endpoint:** `/api/v1/wifi/vouchers`

 Retrieves a list of available wifi vouchers grouped by amount, duration and data limit.
-The ####

 ### Responses